 1. John is set up as a project resource in TekStack.

 2. John's project resource record is linked to a role called Consultant.
-The role cost for Consultant is $100 per hour.
+The price book role cost for Consultant is $100 per hour.
 The customer will be billed $100 for every hour of time and material work that John logs on a project under the Consultant role.

 Resource's cost - the resource's salary by the hour: